ycrc/ycrc.github.io/docs/ai/resources.md

 Exact requirements are listed on the model's Hugging Face or Ollama page.

-Domain-specific models are often smaller and more efficient than general-purpose models and should be preferred when available.
+Domain-specific models are often smaller and more efficient than general-purpose models and should be preferred when available. e.g., if seeking to performan analysis on Law or Medical data, you may find better success finding a model that was developed specifically for Law or Medical Documents.

 If vRAM requirements are uncertain, run the model on a larger GPU and inspect usage using [Jobstats](gpu-jobstats.md).